Thomas Duane: Career

 Duane was first elected to the New York City Council in 1991 for the 3rd district.
 Duane and Antonio Pagán, first elected in the same year, were the first two openly gay city council members in New York.
 For part of that time, Christine Quinn worked as his chief of staff.
 When he resigned his council seat on being sworn into the Senate, she successfully ran to succeed him.

 In 1994, Duane ran for the U.S. House of Representatives against incumbent Jerrold Nadler, losing the primary election by a margin of two to one.

 Duane has also served as a member of his local Community Board, and four terms as Male Democratic District Leader in the 64th New York State Legislature.

 First elected to the New York State Senate in 1998, Duane took office the following January and won re-election every two years thereafter until leaving office in 2012.

-Only the second openly LGBT member of the New York Legislature, he later became one of six, alongside Assemblymembers Micah Kellner, Daniel O'Donnell, Matthew Titone, Harry Bronson and Deborah Glick.
+Only the second openly LGBT member of the New York Legislature, he later became one of 5, alongside Assemblymembers Daniel O'Donnell, Matthew Titone, Harry Bronson and Deborah Glick.

 Duane was the lead sponsor of same-sex union legislation in the New York State Senate.
 Following the failed 2009 Senate vote on the bill, New York City Council Speaker Christine Quinn thanked Duane and the State Senate leadership for bringing the bill to a vote and saying "I applaud them for their dogged leadership on this issue."
 Same-sex marriage was legalized in New York in 2011, and the New York Daily News described Duane as a "leader" in that legislative effort.

 Duane's signature legislative accomplishments in the New York State legislature included the passage of the Sexual Orientation Non-Discrimination Act (SONDA) (2002) and Timothy's Law, which requires mental health parity for patients by insurance companies (2006) which were subsequently signed into law by Governor George Pataki.

 Duane was the prime Senate sponsor of the state's Gender Expression Non-Discrimination Act (GENDA), which became law in 2019 after he had left office.

 Duane was also instrumental in the ultimate passage of the Hate Crimes Protection Act of 2000, which stipulates longer penalties for those convicted of alleged hate crimes and mandates that New York State keep an active database of these crimes.
 Duane's advocacy of this cause was personal as well as principled; in 1983, he was hospitalized after being assaulted by two men shouting anti-gay epithets, yet the perpetrators were charged only with a misdemeanor.
 He also took the lead on "Manny's Law", which requires hospitals to disclose to indigent patients the availability of state-sponsored funds for health care costs, and worked to enact a rental cap of 30 percent of income for people who are living with AIDS and eligible for government financial assistance.